Install: Raspberry Pi

 (Alternative) Frontend via Webbrowser

-- Connect your machine to one of the Raspi USB ports
+• Connect your machine to one of the LaserWeb Server USB ports

-- Open Chrome Browser (or Chromium) on any PC in your network (not on a Raspi!).
+• Open Chrome Browser (or Chromium) on any PC in your network.

 -> You should see a green message "Server connected" in the log area at bottom right.

-- Choose the correct serial port in the "USB / Serial Port" dropdown (ex. /dev/ttyACM0)
+• Choose the correct serial port in the "USB / Serial Port" dropdown (ie. /dev/ttyACM0)

 -> You should get a green message "Machine connected" in the log area, followed by a green line with the detected firmware.
 If you get some red messages insted of the green firmware line, you probably have selected the wrong port or the firmware is not supported.